sodadata/docs/soda-cl/failed-rows-checks.md

 #### Configure in Soda Library

-1. Open the [configuration YAML file]({% link soda-library/configure.md %}#configuration-instructions) that contains the data source connection configuration for the data source that contains the dataset that contains the columns that you wish to exclude from failed rows sampling.
+1. Open the configuration YAML file that contains the data source connection configuration for the data source that contains the dataset that contains the columns that you wish to exclude from failed rows sampling.
-2. To the connection configuration, add the `sampler` configuration to specify the columns you wish to exclude, as outlined above.
+2. To the connection configuration, add the `sampler` configuration above to specify the columns you wish to exclude, as outlined above.
 3. Save the changes to the file.